cbefus/Eynnyd/docs/source/guide/tutorials/response_interceptors.rst

 Routing Responses Through The Response Interceptor
 --------------------------------------------------

-The other relevant change to prior tutorials is the adding of the response interceptors route to :code:`RoutesBuilder`.
+The other relevant change to prior tutorials is the adding of the response :ref:`Interceptor`s :ref:`Route` to :code:`RoutesBuilder`.

 .. code:: python